 - 4.1 The severance benefits that may be provided to you under this Agreement are subject to all of the terms of the Plan which is incorporated into and becomes part of this Agreement, including but not limited to the potential reductions and terminations to your severance benefits under the circumstances specified in Section 2 and Section 3 of the Plan. - 4.2 Your eligibility for and receipt of any severance benefits to which you may become entitled as described in Section 2 above is also expressly contingent upon your compliance with the terms and conditions of the provisions of the Confidential Information and Invention Assignment Agreement or any other confidentiality or invention assignment agreement between you and Confluent that you signed when you joined Confluent, as may be amended from time to time (the "CIIAA").
 Severance benefits under this Agreement will immediately cease in the event of your violation of the provisions of the CIIAA. - 4.3 This Agreement and the Plan supersede any severance benefit plan, policy or practice previously maintained by Confluent that may have been applicable to you.
-This Agreement and the Plan do not supersede, replace or otherwise alter the CIIAA. - 4.4 You may not sell, transfer, or otherwise assign or pledge your right to benefits under this Agreement and the Plan to either your creditors or to your beneficiary, except to the extent permitted by the Plan Administrator if such action would not result in adverse tax consequences under Section 409A. - 4.5 Notwithstanding anything set forth in the Plan to the contrary, this Agreement shall terminate on the third anniversary of the date of your signature below unless mutually renewed by you and the Board.
+This Agreement and the Plan do not supersede, replace or otherwise alter the CIIAA. - 4.4 You may not sell, transfer, or otherwise assign or pledge your right to benefits under this Agreement and the Plan to either your creditors or to your beneficiary, except to the extent permitted by the Plan Administrator if such action would not result in adverse tax consequences under Section 409A.

-To accept the terms of this Ag reement and participate in tl he Plan, please sign and date t his Agreement in the space provid ed below and return it to no later that n,20
+To accept the terms of this Agreement and participate in the Plan, please sign and date this Agreement in the space provided below and return it to no later than , 20.